ZakariaAitElHadj/ZakariaAiElHadj/README.md

-- 👋 Hi, I’m @bchimak
+- 👋 Hi, I’m Zakaria Ait El Hadj
-- 👀 I’m interested in mobile developement and game developement
+- 👀 I’m interested in mobile,web,game developement
 - 🌱 I’m currently trying to get better in coding by working in some personnal projects on my own
-- 💞️ I’m looking to collaborate on .Game developement or mobile developement or web developement
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me "zakariaaitelhadj12@gmail.com" or my telegram"Zakaria Ait El Hadj"
+- 📫 How to reach me "zakariaaitelhadj12@gmail.com"
 -

 <!---